commercialhaskell/haskelldocumentation/content/primitive-haskell.md

 these primops, it automatically replaces it with the real implementation for you, which will be some assembly code, LLVM code, or something similar.

+You may be wondering: why bother with this dummy implementation at all?
+The sole reason is to give Haddock documentation for the primops a place to live.
+GHC.Prim is processed by Haddock more or less like any other module; but is effectively ignored by GHC itself.

 Why do all of these functions end in a `#`?
 That's called the magic hash (enabled by the `MagicHash` language extension), and it is a convention to distinguish boxed and unboxed types and operations.
 Which, of course, brings us